-2021 - 7th Grade Summer Reading Assignment
+7th Grade Summer Reading Assignment 2022

 Happy Summer!
 Seventh grade is right around the corner and one of the best things you can do to prepare is to read!
 Reading is entertaining, builds confidence, and improves grammar, writing, and basic reading skills all around!
-Read, read, read!
+Read, read!
 In order to encourage reading and help to prepare you for seventh grade, please complete the summer reading assignment below.

-Assignment: Select one of the four novels listed below and answer the questions.
+Assignment: Select one of the four novels listed below and answer the guestions.

-Guidelines:

-- 1. All questions must be answered using complete sentences and be at least 65 words length, either written neatly on lined paper or typed on a Google Doc and shared with me. hartkel@tapestryschool.org
+Directions: All questions should be written using complete sentences and be at least 65 words in length, either written neatly on lined paper or typed on a Google Doc and shared with me. hartkel@tapestryschool.org

-- 2. Include one quote from the book per answer.

-- Utilize our RACE response strategy!

-Restate the question.

-Answer the question.

-Cite evidence.

-Explain how the evidence supports the answer.

-Sum it up!